ErikBjare/gptme/README.md

 ```

 > [!NOTE]
-> The first time you run gptme, it will ask for an OpenAI API key ([get one here](https://platform.openai.com/account/api-keys)), if not already set as an environment variable or in the config.
+> The first time you run gptme, it will ask for an API key for a supported provider ([OpenAI](https://platform.openai.com/account/api-keys), [Anthropic](https://console.anthropic.com/settings/keys), [OpenRouter](https://openrouter.ai/settings/keys)), if not already set as an environment variable or in the config.

 For more, see the [Getting Started guide](https://erik.bjareholt.com/gptme/docs/getting-started.html) in the documentation.